 You can request the Appeals Council to review the case.
 Cases are selected randomly by the appeals council for reviewing.
 It can deny, dismiss, or grant your request for review depending on whether there has been

-- There has been any procedural or policy issues related to the case
+There has been any procedural or policy issue related to the case

 Request a Federal Court Review

-The final step of appeal is filing the lawsuit at the district court of the USA.
-If you went ahead without being represented by an attorney so far, now is the time when you will definitely need one.
+The final step of appeal is filing the lawsuit in a federal district court.
+If you have gone through the appeal process without an attorney, at this stage, you will definitely need one.

 There are no juries present when federal judges hear disability cases.
-The judges review cases for legal errors, and they also dwell upon the factual questions.
+The judges review cases for legal errors.
 The decisions of the appeals court or the administrative law judges are usually not reversed by the federal judges.
-They might send back the case to the SSA for further assessment, saying that they might not have considered all the symptoms or pain.
+They might send back the case to the SSA for further assessment, saying that they might not have considered all the relevant facts.

 There is a fair chance that you will win the appeal that reaches the federal court, but it is not an excellent option for other reasons.
-It is like going against SSA, and that is time-consuming and expensive.
+Going against SSA is time-consuming and expensive.
 It takes years to reach this level of appeals, and thus, claimants usually are not willing to take this step.

-It is the responsibility of the Social Security Disability Lawyer in Fort Myres, whom you have hired to take care of the entire process of appeals.
+It is the responsibility of the Social Security Disability Lawyer, whom you have hired to take care of the entire process of appeals.
 You need someone who is an expert in the field, and who has handled such cases proficiently before.
 This is where the experts of Berke Law Firm, P.A. come into the picture.

-We have helped thousands of our clients fight their appeals of wrongful denial, and you can be one of them too.
+We have helped thousands of our client’s fight their appeals of wrongful denial, and you can be one of them too.
 All you need to do is get in touch with us and tell us about your case in detail.
-So, wait no more and pick up that phone today!